How to Send Emails from Your React/Next.js App Using EmailJS

 emailjs.sendForm(

-'YOUR_TEMPLATE_ID', // replace with your EmailJS template ID
+'YOUR_TEMPLATE_ID', // your email template

 form.current,